mmbman/Katagiri/annotated-fukanzazengi.md

 - “Dropping off body and mind” is discussed in conjunction with “from the first, dullness and distraction are struck aside.”
 See the notes for “dullness and distraction are struck aside” below, closer to the end.
 - Another clear reference is in [“Principles of Practice, Talk 4: Faith”](1986-03-22-Principles-of-Practice-Talk-4): “So that is, if you put your body *right there*, then you can drop off your body and mind, drop off, you can be free from the root of discriminating mind.
 That means you can be exactly one with the very minute vibration of the mind.
 And then, no concept of the minute vibration of the mind.”
 - Or, see [“Zazen: Dropping Off Body and Mind”](1987-01-24-Zazen-Dropping-Off-Body-and-Mind).
 This is an important talk where dropping off body and mind is discussed in relation to *compassion*.
 - A good search term in KR’s talks is “drop off.”
-There are many, many references to things that “drop off”: delusions, dullness and distraction, verbal explanations, all unwholesome things, all unwholesome human behaviors, thought and discursive thinking, ideas, the “concept of wondrous practice which you have realized” ... and so on.
+There are many references to things that “drop off”: delusions, dullness and distraction, verbal explanations, all unwholesome things, all unwholesome human behaviors, thought and discursive thinking, ideas, the “concept of wondrous practice which you have realized” ... and so on.
 - “Original face” is discussed in connection with *total personality* and *buddha-nature* at the beginning of [“Fukanzazengi – Talk 2”](1979-06-10-Fukanzazengi-Talk-2).
 See also [“Fukanzazengi – Talk 6”](1979-06-14-Fukanzazengi-Talk-6) after [1:16:36](1979-06-14-Fukanzazengi-Talk-6#11636), and [“Blue Cliff Record Case 25: The Hermit of Lotus Flower Peak Holds Up His Staff, Talk 2”](1981-11-22-Blue-Cliff-Record-Case-25-Talk-2) after [1:00:05](1981-11-22-Blue-Cliff-Record-Case-25-Talk-2#10005).

 > If you want to realize such, get to work on such right now.